nuxt-contrib/htfs/README.md

 app.use('/mfs', HTTPFSMiddleware(mfs))
 ```

-You can now browse filesystem via a normal browser via http://localhost:8080/mfs/
+You can now browse filesystem with broweser: http://localhost:8080/mfs/

 ## Client